-The Pygmy Marmoset is the smallest type of monkey and the Mandrill is the largest type of monkey.
-Monkeys also have their own unique set of fingerprints just like humans do.
+The Pygmy Marmoset, or finger monkey, is the smallest type of monkey, and the Mandrill is the largest type of monkey.
+Monkeys also have their own unique set of fingerprints, just like humans do.

 Below are a few quotes about monkeys; the species thought to be man's closest kin in the animal kingdom.

-Joanna Lamond Lumley is a British actress, presenter, former model, author, television producer and activist.
-She received the title of an Officer of the Order of the British Empire in 1995.
+Joanna Lamond Lumley is a British actress, presenter, former model, author, television producer, and activist.
+She received the title of Officer of the Order of the British Empire in 1995.
 Lumley is a notable activist for the Gurkha Justice Campaign and Survival International.
 She supports several animal welfare groups.

-Monkeys live predominantly in tropical forests.
-We can find them in Africa, Central America, South America and Asia.
+The many different types of Monkeys live predominantly in tropical forests.
+We can find them in Africa, Central America, South America, and Asia.
 With the exclusion of baboons, all monkeys live on trees.
-Monkeys live in groups known as a 'tribe', 'troop' or 'mission'.
-These groups have a strong hierarchy and each monkey has its role.
+Monkeys live in groups known as a 'tribe,' 'troop' or 'mission.'
+These groups have a strong hierarchy, and each monkey has its role.

 Emmanuel Jal is a South Sudanese-Canadian artist, actor, former child soldier, and political activist.
-He published his experience as a child soldier as an autobiography, War Child: A Child Soldier's Story in 2009 (amazon).
+He published his experience as a child soldier in an autobiography, War Child: A Child Soldier's Story, in 2009 (amazon).
 He founded the Gua Africa charity to help people in Sudan and Kenya affected by war and poverty.
-He's involved in the Make Poverty History campaign, the Coalition to Stop the Use of Child Soldiers and the Control Arms campaign.
+He's involved in the Make Poverty History campaign, the Coalition to Stop the Use of Child Soldiers, and the Control Arms campaign.

 Monkeys are most active during the day, constantly on the move in search of food.
 They can sit upright, which leaves their hands free for manipulative activities.